How to Stop Romanticizing Alcohol

 2. ALCOHOL IS A THREAT TO OUR HEALTH

-Obviously, we all know this.
-But few people think about what alcohol really is and what it actually does to our bodies.
-The typical side effects include inflammation, IBS, heart disease, Fatty Liver, cancer, high blood pressure just to name a few.
+We all know this.
+But few people think about what alcohol really is and what it does to our bodies.
+The typical side effects include inflammation, IBS, heart disease, Fatty Liver, cancer, and high blood pressure just to name a few.

 Never feel bad for standing up for your body and treating it with respect.
 With every good choice you make for it, it’s thanking you and will repay you with good health, vitality, and resilience.